templatecookie/templatecookie/content/docs/hasaal/installation.md

 # Hosting Recommendation

 We recommend you to setup this application on cloud server.
-Cloud server is great for application, in terms of speed, security and scalibitly.
+Cloud server is great for SPA, in terms of speed, security and scalibitly.

 We recommend Digitalocean, Vultr, Linode and AWS